djgrant/tractile/readme.md

     });

-Or, we can just pass on element in, and use the default slide interval as 2 seconds...
+Or, we can just pass the element in, and use the default slide interval of 2 seconds...

     Tractile(document.querySelector('.Tractile'));